Tropical Treasure Island

 BIRDING GREEN CASTLE ESTATE

-After our day of travel yesterday, we take it easy today and simply bird this 1600-acre estate on foot.
-We'll take our time getting to know some of the more common island endemics such as Jamaican Woodpecker, the tiny Jamaican Tody, Jamaican Oriole, Orangequit, Sad Flycatcher, Jamaican Vireo, Jamaican Euphonia and White-chinned Thrush.
+We will take our time getting to know some of the commoner island endemics such as Jamaican Woodpecker, the tiny Jamaican Tody, Jamaican Oriole, Orangequit, Sad Flycatcher, Jamaican Vireo, Jamaican Euphonia and White- chinned Thrush.

 Though we might perhaps walk for three or four miles over the course of the day (some of it on hilly terrain), as with life everywhere in the Caribbean, the pace is easy and relaxed with frequent stops for birding as we go.
 Night Green Castle

-After our orientation day around the estate yesterday, this morning we will make an early start up to Hardwar Gap in the famous Blue Mountains.
-As we depart in the half-light, we have a chance of spotting American Barn Owl perched in the open - the birds on Jamaica have very white wings.
+After our orientation day around the estate, we will make an early start up to Hardwar Gap in the famous Blue Mountains.
+As we depart in the half-light, we have a chance of spotting American Barn Owl.
+Compared with those elsewhere, the birds on Jamaica have very white wings.

-There are three key endemic birds to find in the Blue Mountains National Park, with two of them - Crested Quail-dove and Jamaican Blackbird - being rather secretive so we will spend a bit of time looking for these.
-The third speciality, the understated Blue Mountain Vireo, is generally more showy.
+There are three key endemic birds to find in the Blue Mountains National Park, with two of them, Crested Quail-dove and Jamaican Blackbird, being rather secretive, so we may have to spend some time looking for these.
+The third speciality, the somewhat understated Blue Mountain Vireo, is generally more showy.

 BIRDING GREEN CASTLE ESTATE

-Spread over 1600 acres with more than 20 miles of trails and so much to see, there's plenty to keep us occupied as we explore more of the Green Castle Estate today.
+Spread over 1600 acres and with more than 20 miles of trails, there is plenty to keep us occupied as we explore more of the Green Castle Estate today.

-FOOTHILLS OF THE JOHN CROW MOUNTAINS & ECCLESDOWN ROAD
+FOOTHILLS OF THE JOHN CROW MOUNTAINS AND ECCLESDOWN ROAD

-We head out very early this morning to travel to Ecclesdown Road, which cuts through the lush John Crow Mountains at the far eastern end of the island.
-Well-known in birding circles as the sole site in Jamaica where all but one of the island's endemic birds have been recorded, it's imperative to be there first thing.
-Black-billed Streamertail is the key endemic to find here - a bird whose tiny world range is restricted solely to these rugged limestone mountains.
+We head out very early to Ecclesdown Road which cuts through the lush John Crow Mountains at the far eastern end of the island.
+Well-known in birding circles as the sole site in Jamaica where all but one of the island's endemic birds have been recorded, it is important to be there first thing.
+Black-billed Streamertail is the key endemic and this is a bird whose tiny world range is restricted solely to these rugged mountains.

-Exposed to the Northeast Trade Winds, the John Crow forests are the wettest in Jamaica.
-Early mornings here offer the best chance to find key specialities including Yellow-billed and Black-billed Amazons, the unusual Jamaican Blackbird and the odd Jamaican Crow with its remarkable gurgling voice and jabbering outbursts.
+Exposed to the Trade Winds, the John Crow forests are the wettest in Jamaica and early mornings offer the best chance to find key specialities including Yellow-billed and Black-billed Amazons, as well as Jamaican Blackbird and Jamaican Crow with its remarkable gurgling voice and jabbering outbursts.

-Ecclesdown Road is also an excellent back-up location for some of the other endemics we may have missed previously.
-We will walk this quiet road on foot, hoping for eye-level views of many species before taking lunch at Boston Bay, the world famous home of Jamaican jerk.
+Ecclesdown Road is also an excellent location for some of the other endemics we may not have seen yet.
+We will walk this quiet road on foot, hoping for eye-level views of many species before taking lunch at Boston Bay, the world-famous home of Jamaican jerk.

-If time allows, we'll make stops on our return drive back along the coast, watching for waders along the shore and Magnificent Frigatebirds and Royal Terns over the sea.
+If time allows, we will make stops on our return drive back along the coast, watching for waders on the shoreline and Magnificent Frigatebirds and Royal Terns over the sea.
 Night Green Castle